lilianmarey/Scrap_autoreflex/README.md

 # STRUCTURE OF PROJECT

-Scrap_autoreflex
+COVID19_Trends_by_Age

     |
     |
     |---- scrap_links.py                : Script that creates a text file containing all the scraped offer pages links
     |
-    |---- Links                 : Folder where text file containing all the links are put
+    |---- Links                         : dFolder where text file containing all the links are put
     |
     |---- scrap_features.py             : Script that creates a CSV file containing features of scrapped offer pages
     |
     |---- Features                      : Folder where CSV file containing all the features are put
     |
     |____ README.md